ydplondoner/breast-cancer-classification/README.md

 * Precision: 0.98
 * Recall: 0.88

+### Conclusion
 Support Vector Machines (Support Vector Classifier specifically) performed the best for this problem for all metrics: accuracy (% of overall correct classifications), precision (% of positive classifications that are actually positive) and recall (proportion of actual positives that are correctly classified).

-It is particularly important for a high recall value for disease classification, to reduce the chance of missing positive classifications.
+It is particularly important to have a high recall value for disease classification, to reduce the chance of missing positive classifications.

 In this respect, Naive Bayes would be less suitable for this problem, with only 88% recall compared to 94% for SVM with optimised hyperparameters.

+One caveat of using Support Vector Machines would be that for larger datasets (both number of features and number of training samples), the computational needs would be much higher than it would be for Logisitic Regression or Naive Bayes.